rahulshankariyer/MLB_Web_Scraping/README.md

     import requests
     from bs4 import BeautifulSoup

+### Step 2:

-Next, the get() function was called using the 'requests' library in order to access the website from which the data is going to be scraped.
+Access the website from which the data is to be scraped, using <b> requests </b> library's get() method, using the code -

     page = requests.get("http://www.espn.com/mlb/history/leaders/_/breakdown/season/year/2022/start/1")

+### Step 3:

-The below code gives a view of what the contents of the webpage are.
+View the source code of the website with the get request:

     page.text